whr-a/Mini-LIMA/README.md

 # 4. Filtering, processing, and reformatting
 ./scripts/prepare_for_finetuning.sh
 ```

-The generated data is placed in the dataset directory.
+The final generated data is placed in the dataset directory.

 ## model alignment via supervised fine-tuning(sft)